The most effective communication engages as many of our human senses as possible.

 Both have worked with CVBs, DMOs, and Tourist Boards via press trips and fam tours, and they accept advertising and sponsorships as well.

 If you have a particular visitor niche like birding or craft beer, there is very likely a related podcast that would welcome you as a sponsor.
+For example, here is a list of birding podcasts via the Audubon blog.

 For Your Own Learning